 I avoid the children’s meals whenever possible, they always seem to have the most junk, I usually order them the adult vegetarian option as airline sausages are pretty dire.

 I actually quite like airline food, I always request the Indian vegetarian menu.
-All airlines offer this, most people don’t know about it and many wouldn’t want it, but it suits me.
-I get some funny looks as I’m obviously not Hindu, but I love Indian breakfasts of vada and idli with sambal.
-I’m a happy flier.
+Many airlines offer this, most people don’t know about it and many wouldn’t want it, but it suits me.
+I get some funny looks as I’m obviously not Hindu, but I love it.

 I never wake the children up if meals arrive while they are asleep, nothing worse than tired, grumpy kids.
 They obviously need sleep more right at that second and you can save them some food for later or go see what the aircrew have to offer as snacks.

-Everything you could need food wise is on the plane, I don’t take my own snacks, the kids love to get extra goodies from the stewardesses, nuts, pretzels, juice and so on.
+Everything you could need food-wise should be on the plane, I don’t take my own snacks, the kids love to get extra goodies from the stewardesses, nuts, pretzels, juice and so on.

 Babies are another matter, I’ve done it, flown for 24 hours with a child that still needed bottles.
 It’s not so bad really, cabin crew are very helpful and provide hot water to make up bottles as needed.